-- (b) by delivering it to the site occupied by the occupant and by leaving it there with some person apparently of or above the age of 16 years for the occupant, or - (c) by sending it by post to the site occupied by the occupant and to the principal place of residence of the occupant, or - (c1) by email to an email address specified by the occupant for the service of documents of that kind, or - (d) in any other manner that may be prescribed by the regulations for the purposes of this section or approved by the Tribunal. - (2) A notice or other document required to be given to a park owner under this Act may be given- - (a) by delivering it personally to the park owner, the park manager or a person apparently of or above the age of 16 years to whom the occupation fees payable to the park owner are ordinarily paid, or - (b) by sending it by post to the park owner's, or park manager's, usual place of residence, business or employment, or - (c) (Repealed) - (c1) by email to an email address specified by the park owner or park manager for the service of documents of that kind, or - (d) in any other manner that may be prescribed by the regulations for the purposes of this section or approved by the Tribunal. - (3) (Repealed) - (4) This section does not apply to a notice of termination given under an occupation agreement.
+- (b) by delivering it to the site occupied by the occupant and by leaving it there with some person apparently of or above the age of 16 years for the occupant, or - (c) by sending it by post to the site occupied by the occupant and to the principal place of residence of the occupant, or - (c1) by email to an email address specified by the occupant for the service of documents of that kind, or - (c2) by other electronic means to an address or location specified by the occupant for the service of documents of that kind, or - (d) in any other manner that may be prescribed by the regulations for the purposes of this section or approved by the Tribunal. - (2) A notice or other document required to be given to a park owner under this Act may be given- - (a) by delivering it personally to the park owner, the park manager or a person apparently of or above the age of 16 years to whom the occupation fees payable to the park owner are ordinarily paid, or - (b) by sending it by post to the park owner's, or park manager's, usual place of residence, business or employment, or - (c) (Repealed) - (c1) by email to an email address specified by the park owner or park manager for the service of documents of that kind, or - (c2) by other electronic means to an address or location specified by the park owner or park manager for the service of documents of that kind, or - (d) in any other manner that may be prescribed by the regulations for the purposes of this section or approved by the Tribunal. - (3) Nothing in this section affects the operation of a provision of a law or of the rules of a court authorising a document to be served on a person by another method. - (4) This section does not apply to a notice of termination given under an occupation agreement. - (5) In this section-